stiwwelll/kremanski_jekyll/lunch.md

 ---

-12.12.2017

-Face a lazy Tuesday with a powerfull lunch!

-\* Garlic Flax Crusted Sweet Potatoes, roasted Fennel, Homemade pickled Cabbage, Miso-Ginger Dressing + Crostini (VEGAN) (6,9)
+13.12.2017

+Last Lunches of the year for us...

+We will be closed from Sunday 17 december till the 5th of January.
+We know, it&acute;s a pretty nice long break, but don&acute;t cry, we will be back stronger!!

+Meanwhile today specials ae not joke!!

+\* Polenta with grilled Mushroom, Leeks in Sage Butter & Grana Padano + crostini (6,9)

++ Parma Ham (1,5)

 + Salmon (1,5)

+\* Roasted Sweet Potatoes & Paprika Rice Bowl with purple cabbage, chickpeas, homemade pickled turnip + sweet chili miso herbs sauce (6,9)

++ Salmon (1,5)

 + Avocado (1,-)

-\* Spanish Tortilla (Eggs, Potatoes, Onions) with Brussel sprouts Salad & Homemade Alioli Cream (6,5)
+\* Soup (Sage-Tomatoes-Lentils-Buchwheat)

-\* Suppe (Sage, Tomatoes, Lentils, Buckwheat) + Bread & Dip (5,-)
++ Bread & Dip (5,-)

-\* Quiche (Eggplants, Zucchini, Fennel) without/with Salad (3,9/6,-)

-and sweets, cakes like there sno tomorrow...

-so what are u waitin for!?!?

-color your day, follow the K!
+and many wonderfull homemade cakes.....

+we wait u!! &lt;3